-Incorporation is one way that internet businesses use to limit risk, by capping the amount the owners/investors are exposed to—liability for debts or damages or injuries to others should not, in general, flow from the business to the owners/investors.
-Businesses don’t like the prospect of losing all of their assets in the event of e.g. a lawsuit, though, so there are other mechanisms as well.
+Incorporation is one way that internet businesses limit risk, by capping the amount the owners or investors are exposed to; liability for debts or damages or injuries to others should not, in general, flow from the business to the owners or investors.
+Businesses don’t like the prospect of losing all of their assets in the event of a lawsuit, though, so there are other mechanisms as well.
 We’ll talk about some of them.

-Companies which produce software which interacts with businesses’ data, or who produce software which businesses run, or who work on systems owned by clients, have relatively large exposures in the event of their software malfunctioning.
-A software upgrade which disrupts a mid-sized business can cost them tens or hundreds of thousands of dollars in lost revenue; they might decide to sue to collect.
+Companies that produce software that interacts with businesses’ data or that businesses run or that work on systems owned by clients have relatively large exposures in the event of their software malfunctioning.
+A software upgrade that disrupts a midsized business can cost them tens or hundreds of thousands of dollars in lost revenue; they might decide to sue to collect.
 A contractor who accidentally drops the production database while doing testing could be held liable for all the costs for replacing it, which could be almost unbounded.

-These risks are covered by professional liability insurance, sometimes called “Errors and Omissions” (E&0) insurance.
-The mechanics of the policy are simple: pay a small amount of money every year (generally about $1,000 to start; it scales slowly with the number of employees or revenue of the company).
+These risks are covered by professional liability insurance, sometimes called “errors and omissions” (E&0) insurance.
+The mechanics of the policy are simple: Pay a small amount of money every year (generally about $1,000 to start; it scales slowly with the number of employees or revenue of the company).
 If you don’t get sued, nothing happens.
 If you do get sued, you “open a claim” (forward the relevant details) to your insurance company.
 Liability for claims covered by your insurance shifts from you to your insurance company, to the extent described in your policy and subject to limits and deductibles.
-The insurance company will typically take over responding to the suit, which will frequently result in them offering a settlement, to avoid the expense of trial.
-(Lawsuits are expensive; almost nobody wants to take one through the entire process.)
+The insurance company will typically take over responding to the suit, which will frequently result in them offering a settlement to avoid the expense of trial.
+(Lawsuits are expensive; nobody wants to take one through the entire process.)

-Very few software companies actually get sued!
-(Insurance companies report in regulatory filings that the risk for e.g. small software development consultancies is less than 1% per year.
-You can dig this fact out of regulatory filings if you’d like to.)
-Most companies which deal primarily with consumers limit their liability with contracts and offering refunds if the software is not to the customers’ liking.
+Very few software companies actually get sued.
+Insurance companies report in regulatory filings that the risk for small software development consultancies is less than 1% per year.
+Most companies that deal primarily with consumers limit their liability with contracts and by offering refunds if the software is not to the customer’s liking.
 It is incredibly unlikely that you’ll be sued just because someone is merely unhappy with your services.

-That said, if your software actually materially damages a customer, which is quite plausible for B2B services, a lawsuit is a distinct possibility.
-This is particular true in the U.S., which institutionally deals with many controversies via the legal system where they would be resolved by private negotiation in other countries.
+That said, if your software materially damages a customer, which is quite plausible for B2B services, a lawsuit is a distinct possibility.
+This is particularly true in the US, which institutionally deals with many controversies via the legal system where they would be resolved by private negotiation in other countries.
 (This fact sometimes surprises entrepreneurs doing business internationally.)

-Additionally, because sophisticated businesses know that there exists the possibility that having you interface with their systems will expose them to expensive remediation, they will often require, as a term of doing business with you, that you carry an insurance policy.
+Additionally, because sophisticated businesses know that having you interface with their systems exposes them to the possibility of expensive remediation, they will often require, as a term of doing business with you, that you carry an insurance policy.

 The policy limits for E&O policies generally start at $1 million.
-(Lawsuits are generally substantially cheaper than the limits—they average about $40,000 in settlements and costs according to regulatory filings of one E&O company across all of their insured companies in the tech industry.)
-Buying more is relatively inexpensive; $1 million is generally sufficient for companies which are just starting out.
-You can (and should) renew your policy yearly; renewal time is a great time to think about whether you have adequate coverage for your exposures.
+Buying more is relatively inexpensive—$1 million is often sufficient for companies that are just starting out.
+You can (and should) renew your policy yearly.
+Renewal time is a great opportunity to think about whether you have adequate coverage for your exposures.

-Business insurance in the U.S. is generally sold by agents of the insurance companies, who are combination sales representatives and professional advisors.
+Business insurance in the US is generally sold by insurance company agents, who are a combination of sales representatives and professional advisors.
 Unsurprisingly, since they’re paid on commission by the insurance companies, their professional advice is often that you buy more insurance from them.
-Your lawyer or accountant can often give you a rough idea of what an appropriate level is given the level of exposure of your business.
+Your lawyer or accountant can often suggest an appropriate level given your business’s degree of exposure.

 General liability insurance

 E&O insurance insures against the risks posed uniquely by the type of work you do.
 General liability is more diffuse; it insures against risks posed by the physical existence of your company.
-For example, if you have an office, it is theoretically possible that someone could slip in or in front of the office, resulting in your company being liable for their (perhaps substantial) medical bills.
-This is relatively infrequent, but general liability covers enough distinct “relatively infrequent” sources of stress to be worth the peace-of-mind it brings to many entrepreneurs.
+For example, if you have an office, it is theoretically possible that someone could slip inside or in front of the office, resulting in your company being liable for their (perhaps substantial) medical bills.
+This is relatively infrequent, but general liability covers enough distinct “relatively infrequent” sources of stress to be worth the peace of mind it brings to many entrepreneurs.

-In addition to accidents at your physical location, general liability might protect you from employee malfeasance, having property stolen from your business, loss in the event of a fire, or similar.
-The exact insured risks will be listed in your policy; read it very carefully.
-You’ll typically only file a general liability claim when something extremely expensive has happened; you do not want to be told “We don’t cover that very expensive thing which happened; didn’t you read subsection D on page 22?
-It clearly says that…”
+In addition to accidents at your physical location, general liability might protect you from employee malfeasance, having property stolen from your business, loss in the event of a fire, or the like.
+The exact insured risks will be listed in your policy, so read it carefully.
+You’ll typically only file a general liability claim when something extremely expensive has happened.
+You do not want to be told, “We don’t cover that very expensive thing that happened.
+Didn’t you read subsection D on page 22?
+It clearly says that... ”

 Contrary to occasional grousing, insurance companies are generally not crooks.
-They’re extensively regulated in the United States.
-It is just, by the nature of the business, very detail-oriented, much more similar to programming than to creative writing.
+They’re extensively regulated in the United States, and the nature of the business is very detail-oriented, more similar to programming than creative writing.

 You’ll purchase your general liability insurance through an insurance agent, likely the same one who sells you your E&O line.
 The policy might be combined with your E&O policy or sold separately.
 Expect to pay only a few hundred dollars a year for this.